 <Magento 2 root dir>/vendor/magento/data-migration-tool/etc/ce-to-ee

-This contains configuration and scripts for migrating from Magento 1 Community Edition to Magento 2 Enterprise Edition.
+This includes configuration and scripts for migrating from Magento 1 Community Edition to Magento 2 Enterprise Edition.

 For Magento 1 Enterprise Edition to Magento 2 Enterprise Edition, use this command:

 Note: Before migrating any data and settings, create a config.xml file in the relevant directory.

 <source> <database host=“localhost” name=“Magento1-DB-name” user=“DB-username” password=“DB-password” /> </source> <destination> <database host=“localhost” name=”Magento2-DB-name” user=“DB-username” password=“DB-password” /> </destination> </options>